 Climate One brings together top thinkers and doers from business, government, academia, and advocacy groups to advance the discussion about a clean energy future.
 The search engine is excellent for middle and high school students wanting to hear directly from leaders in the climate movement and how communities are responding.
 Most podcasts are 50-minutes long.

-The Drawdown Agenda is an exciting podcast series exploring the ground-breaking research behind the best-selling book Drawdown, a new and inspiring vision how we can reverse global warming by achieving “drawdown” – when atmospheric greenhouse gas concentrations peak and begin to decline.
+The Drawdown Agenda is an exciting podcast series exploring the ground-breaking research behind the best-selling book Drawdown, a new and inspiring vision of how we can reverse global warming by achieving “drawdown” – when atmospheric greenhouse gas concentrations peak and begin to decline.

 Join former Irish President Mary Robinson and comedian Maeve Higgins for Mothers of Invention , an uplifting new podcast, celebrating amazing women doing remarkable things in pursuit of climate justice.
-Each episode features the Mothers of Invention driving powerful solutions to climate change – from the grassroots to the court room, the front lines to the board room – all over the world.
+Each episode features the Mothers of Invention driving powerful solutions to climate change – from the grassroots to the courtroom, the front lines to the board room – all over the world.